kosperera/devcontainers/jekyll/README.md

 With VS Code:
 - `tasks.json`: Change the port, if needed.
 - Run task: `build` to restore packages and generate the static site
-- Run task: `live-serve` to run the site with hot-reload mode
+- Run task: `live-serve` to run the site in watch and live-reload mode

+### Changing `:port`
+This definition runs on port `4000`.
+This is indicated in several files listed below for obvious reasons:

+With VS Code:
+- `task.json`: Change the port in the `live-serve` task
+- `devcontainer.json`: Change the port in `forwardPort`
+- `_config.devcontainer.yml`: Change the port in the `url`

 ## License
 Copyright :copyright: Kosala Nuwan Perera.
 All rights reserved.